Directory

 Silver Pagoda — Wat Preah Keo Morakot Phnom Penh

-Wat Preah Keo Morakot — an opulent royal temple within the Royal Palace housing Cambodia's most sacred treasures, from a silver-tiled floor to a crystal Emerald Buddha.
+Wat Preah Keo Morakot is a sumptuous royal temple within the Royal Palace, home to Cambodia's most sacred treasures, from its silver floor to the crystal Emerald Buddha.

 View listing →